Deep composition of tensor-trains using squared inverse Rosenblatt transports: Background

 \subsection{Inverse Rosenblatt transport}

-We start with a $d$-dimensional uniform reference probability measure, $\muni$, defined in a unit hypercube $\mathcal{U} = [0,1]^d$, which has the density $\puni(\bu) = 1$.
-We aim to characterise a target probability measure $\mtar$ with the probability density function (PDF)
+We start with a $d$-dimensional uniform reference probability measure, $\muni$, defined in a unit hypercube $\mathcal{U} = [0,1]^d$, which has the probability density function (PDF) $\puni(\bu) = 1$.
+We aim to characterise a target probability measure $\mtar$ with the PDF